Can you tell us about latex allergies?

 - Are atopic, meaning tend to have multiple allergic reactions.

-- Are allergic to certain kinds of food, especially avocados, bananas, chestnuts, kiwi fruits, papayas, potatoes, and tomatoes.
+- Are allergic to certain kinds of food, especially avocados, bananas, chestnuts, kiwi fruits, and passion fruit.

-For those who suspect they are allergic to latex, especially those who react with symptoms following the use of condoms or diaphragms, are encouraged to speak with their health care provider.
-Although no U.S. Food and Drug Administration (FDA) approved skin tests for latex allergy are currently available, an individual’s blood may be tested for specific antibodies to determine if they have a latex allergy.
-Skin tests can, however, diagnose allergic contact dermatitis.
+For those who suspect they’re allergic to latex, especially those who react with symptoms following the use of condoms or diaphragms, are encouraged to speak with their health care provider.
+Health care providers may do a skin test to see whether or not there is an allergic reaction.
+In these instances, a small needle will be used to get some latex under the skin and see whether or not it reacts.
+Some may also order a blood test.
 Those found to be allergic to latex may be given medication to reduce symptoms, but there is no cure — so the most effective tool is avoidance.
 The good news is that many products that contain latex are also made in non-latex forms (such as non-latex condoms made from polyurethane and polyisoprene).

 Here’s to health information for the masses!Alice!